Are you ready for the festive show season this December? (We know the answer is yes!)

 View this post on Instagram

-Stick Man lives in the family tree, with his Stick Lady Love and their stick children three.
-Based on the beloved picture book by Julia Donaldson and Axel Schiffler, Stick Man is the perfect introduction to theatre for small children.
+Stick Man lives in the family tree, with his Stick Lady Love and their three stick children.
+Based on the beloved picture book by Julia Donaldson and Axel Scheffler, Stick Man is the perfect introduction to theatre for small children.
 It follows Stick Man as his morning jog becomes a misadventure.
 A dog wants to play fetch with him, a swan builds a nest with him and he even ends up on a fire!

 How will Stick Man ever get back to the family tree in time for Christmas?
 Expect puppetry, songs, live music and funky moves.